A Case Report of Type 1 Diabetes During the COVID-19 Vaccine

 These epidemiological studies play a crucial role in advancing our understanding of respiratory diseases, guiding public health interventions, and informing clinical practice.

-Operational diagnostic criteria of COPD
+Operational Diagnostic Criteria of COPD

 Previous COPD population studies utilized a range of operational diagnostic criteria, most of which were based on lung function, respiratory symptoms, and clinical examination.
 In community research, any operational criteria should be valid, repeatable, and simple to use.
 Obstructive abnormality is defined as a ratio of forced expiratory volume in 1 s (FEV1) to slow vital capacity (SVC) less than the 5th percentile of the normal distribution in the American Thoracic Society (ATS)/ERS report on interpretation methodologies for lung function tests.
 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) criterion of FEV1/forced vital capacity (FVC) is 0.70, and the British Thoracic Society (BTS) standard of FEV1/vital capacity (VC) 70% and FEV1 80% of projected value deviate from this definition.